The tenderness of the pork loin

 Let us start with a rule of thumb

-and that is to allow approximately 1.5 to 2 hours per pound of pork loin.
+and that is to allow approximately 1.5 to 2 hours of cooking time per pound of pork loin.

 Therefore, if you are looking to smoke 5 pounds of pork loin then allow an

-estimated time of 7.5 to 10 hours.
+estimated total time of 7.5 to 10 hours.
 Your internal meat temperature thermometer would

 be your guide all through the smoking process and you can use it to determine